YonicDev/mpdr/README.md

 1. Run CMake again.
 2. Clean all CMake configuration.
 3. Rebuild all projects.
+4. Install the OS-specific kit, delete the CMakeLists.txt.user file in the repository folder, reopen the project and select the OS-specific kit.
-4. Delete the build folder.
+5. Delete the build folders.
-5. Delete the repository and clone it again.
+6. Delete the repository and clone it again.

 If neither of these steps has worked, [submit an issue](https://github.com/YonicDev/mpdr-qt/issues/new) indicating your operating system and configuration, as well as all the steps you've made for configuring the whole thing.